Dynamical System of Scalar Field from 2-Dimension to 3-D and its Cosmological Implication: Cosmological Implications and Conclusion

-Eq.(\ref{eqs49}) is the same with Eq.(\ref{eqs47}), and also the same with Eq.(\ref{eqs14}), Eq.(\ref{eqs23}), Eq.(\ref{eqs35}) and Eq.(\ref{eqs44}).
-So Eq.(\ref{eqs49}) is a very common form for the evolution of $\Omega_{de}$ of various different models.
+where subscript $i$ denotes each energy component such as dark energy, matter or radiation.
+If we set $\gamma_{de}=w_{de}+1=p_{de}/\rho_{de}+1$ and $\Omega_{de}=\rho_{de}/3M^2_{pl}H^2$, Eq.(\ref{eqs47}) can be derived from Eq.(\ref{eqs48}).
+So the dark energy density parameter $\Omega_{\phi}$ obeys the same differential equation( namely Eq.(\ref{eqs47})) independent on the scalar field models considered whenever the dark energy is uncoupled in GR frame.
 For example, the authors got the same equation even for the purely kinetic coupled gravity model which modified the standard general relativity action through the addition of a coupling between functions of the metric and kinetic terms of a free scalar field\cite{24}(Eq.(28) in this paper and $\gamma_b$ is taken as 1).